 Losing hair can happen to both men and women due to a number of factors.
 Whatever the reason, significant hair loss or thinning can negatively impact one’s self-esteem and confidence.
 The good news is that if your hair is thinning or falling out, the skilled medical dermatologists and skincare specialists at Nashville Skin offer the most effective treatments that can successfully reverse, reduce or stop hair loss.

 Real Results for Hair Restoration

 While losing hair is most commonly experienced by men as they age, significant loss and thinning can also affect women.
 Hair loss, also known as alopecia, which is an umbrella term for various types of hair loss, can happen for a broad range of causes.
 Some of the most typical causes of alopecia include physical or emotional stress, genetics, hormone dysfunction, fungal infection on the scalp, and other medical conditions.

 Depending on the cause, alopecia can also occur gradually or some people may experience a significant amount of hair fall over a relatively short amount of time.
 With some conditions, the hair may grow back on its own, however, in many cases, stopping the progression of loss with treatments is necessary to maintain density.
-It’s clear that early prevention is essential for delivering successful hairline restoration results.
+It’s clear utilizing medical dermatology early on is essential for delivering successful hairline restoration results.

 What Causes Hair Loss?